"Love this": D'banj returns home, cooks sumptuous meals with beautiful wife

 The singer, who has been away from home for a while, shared a video in which he indicated that he was back home with his family.

-In the clip, the singer is seen stirring a pot on the gas while asking someone to prepare fish.
-He also stops to taste what he has prepared as his beautiful wife lovingly looks at him.
+In the clip shared on his Instagram page, the singer was seen stirring a pot on the gas while asking someone to prepare fish.

+The entertainer noted that he was making jollof rice.
+He also paused to taste what he had prepared as his beautiful wife lovingly looked at him.

 PAY ATTENTION: Legit.ng Needs Your Help!
 Take our Survey Now and See Improvements at LEGIT.NG Tomorrow